Swampfest: History

 Local musician Murray Shaw (Turbostill/Bloodspray for Politics/Neckstretchers/Hellborne/Slave Collective-www.slave.co.nz) came up with the original name and concept (numerous local/original bands playing over multiple nights) for SwampFest.
 He decided not to pursue it, and two other local musicians, Craig Black and Hayden Sinclair oversaw the first two events.

 Swampfest began in 2004 with 8 bands over two nights.
 This was held at The Guv'nors Tavern.
 Following the success of the first event, Swampfest'05 featured 12 bands over three nights.

 To allow Swampfest to grow and involve more artists (and to take the financial burden off Black and Sinclair), from 2006 the event has been c-ordinated by Creative Sounds/The Stomach.
 The 2006/7 Swampfests were held at the Globe Theatre to allow for an All Ages audience in keeping with the objectives of Creative Sounds.
 Due to the complete refurbishment of The Stomach in 2008, staff were unable to co-ordinate a Swampfest that year.
 2009 was the 21st year of operation for the Stomach, the birthday celebration was combined with Swampfest.
 Due to a funding cut, leading to staff redundancy, The Stomach was unable to co-ordinate a Swampfest that year.

 The Stomach was able to relaunch Swampfest in 2011, due to funding gained from the Rugby World Cup regional events fund, administered by the Our People Our Place Trust.

-The 2005/6/7 Swampfests were filmed and two songs from each performing band placed on a limited edition DVD.
+The 2005/6/7 Swampfests were filmed and two songs from each performing band were placed on a limited edition DVD.

-The four shows hosted at The Stomach of Swampfest'11, was webcasted live.
+The four shows hosted at The Stomach of Swampfest'11, were webcast live.

 Previous to Swampfest, Palmerston North music was celebrated with various incarnations of an annual music events, ranging from The Intergalactic Balls of the early 1990s, and various multimedia events culminated in the 1997 The Restless Festival of Youth which secured funding to run a variety of local events at different venues.
 The annual Restless Festival showcasing local talent evolved each year, and became the first live gig at the restored Regent Theatre, 1999's Cerebral Cortex embraced 17 local acts performing on the same night.